 Types of Schema Markup

-Schema Markup has different types:
+Schema markup has different types:

 “Article” markup works well for blogs and news articles.
 It helps search engines see your content as important news.